davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 ![image](https://github.com/davidmacn/ADT-Usage-Exercises/assets/118279247/2660ab72-54c3-48f4-be1d-96830421f325)

-## Exercice 1.1 - Create class from scratch
+## Exercise 1.1 - Create class from scratch

 In the package ZADT_USAGE_EX1-#### create a class ZCL_ADT_EXO1_#### (Use same id than the one used for the package)